Undergraduate Academic Policies

 Grade Reports

-Students obtain grade reports after each semester via Monroe College's electronic student portal.
+Students obtain grade reports after each semester via Monroe University's electronic student portal.

 Semester Grade Point Average: